Yet Another Helper

 Departure from Philippi

 When the magistrates came together, they pondered what to do with Paul and Silas.
-Perhaps they felt that the two Jews had already undergone enough to keep them from causing another disturbance.
-But perhaps also they were uneasy because they punished and jailed the two men without due process.
+Perhaps they felt that the two Jews had already undergone enough punishment to keep them from causing another disturbance.
+But perhaps also they were uneasy because they flogged and jailed the two men without due process.
 As Paul said, the apostles were "openly uncondemned."
 He meant that the magistrates failed to render a formal judgment based on an actual trial, weighing both prosecution and defense.
 What they did was simply a spur-of-the-moment attempt to placate a mob.
 Thus, whether from a troubled conscience or from a confidence that they had rid themselves of further trouble, they sent their sergeants to the jailer with word that he should release the apostles.

 How interesting that Luke remembers the apostles as giving comfort, not as receiving comfort!
 They were the ones who bore nasty wounds.
 The incident therefore yields a glimpse of their unselfish hearts.